 Providers have been griping about usability since the beginning of the EHR Incentive Programs.
 Stage 1 of meaningful use was CMS’ way of cramming as much technology as possible into as many healthcare providers as they could reasonably reach, and many organizations have pointed to this mad dash philosophy as the root of their pain.

 The rush to adopt EHRs left little time for deliberate, considered choices, they say, and the dangling lure of incentive payments made it impossible to do anything but grab at whatever sub-par technologies they could get their hands on.

 And when CMS started to ratchet up the requirements in Stage 2 of meaningful use – and revamped the Certified EHR Technology (CEHRT) thresholds – the disappointments were compounded.

 Many organizations scrambled to obtain new versions of software that would allow them to continue with the program.
 Tight deadlines and a laborious certification process made the beginning of Stage 2 a cringe-inducing time for the industry.

 During the first attestation period, just four hospitals and fifty eligible professionals successfully met the challenging criteria.
 Seventy-two hospitals and six hundred EPs applied for hardship exceptions.

-Since then, the EHR Incentive Programs have seen a number of slowdowns, extensions, exemption opportunities, and reductions in rigor just to ensure that the majority of participants have a shot of avoiding payment reductions.
+Since then, the EHR Incentive Programs have seen a number of slowdowns, extensions, exemption opportunities, and reductions in rigor just to ensure that the majority of good-faith participants have a shot of avoiding payment reductions.